Interventions for neurological conditions

 - Application: The therapist provides a quick stretch to the anterior deltoid, followed by resistance to strengthen the muscle and improve the range of motion.

-PNF patterns are associated with the way in which the joints are moved to perform specific patterns outside of synergy.
+PNF patterns describe the way in which the joints move to perform specific movements outside of synergy.
 PNF patterns exist for both the upper and lower extremities.
-The patterns are as follows for the upper extremity:
+The following are the patterns for the upper extremity:

 D1 flexion